baqar-abbas/Hello_World_Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+ A New developer can view my project updates on Git HUB shared Repository To get a local copy up and running, follow these steps.

 ### Prerequisites